aamingaa/aamingaa/README.md

-# Hi 🎉 Welcome to Aaminga's Github Homepage!
+# Hi 🎉 Welcome to Aamingaa's Github Homepage!

 <!--
 **aamingaa/aamingaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.